getAlby/js-sdk/docs/nwc.md

 #### For Node.js

-To use this on Node.js you first must install `websocket-polyfill` and import it:
+To use this on Node.js you first must install `websocket-polyfill@0.0.3` and import it:

 ```js
 import "websocket-polyfill";